cms-tsg-fog/training/intro.md

 python3 setup.py install --user
 ```

-## Step 3: Running the plotTriggerRates code
+## Step 3: Running the plotTriggerRates code for rate vs. pileup

 Now that you have cloned the code, cd into the main ratemon directory: